 B Leisure Studies (Hons), PhD

 Simone Fullagar, FAcSS, is Professor of Sport Management at Griffith University.
 As an interdisciplinary sociologist Simone’s work has focused on understanding how gender inequalities impact on women’s sport and leisure participation, representation and leadership, as well as their health and emotional wellbeing in society.
-Simone has led funded projects that examine women's and young people's mental health as a sociocultural issue.
-She has published widely on the sociology of health and diverse sport and leisure cultures, including publishing the first academic book on the rise of roller derby in Australia (with Adele Pavlidis) and feminist papers on cycle touring, parkrun, family practices and the role of active embodiment in mental health.
-In collaboration with Griffith colleagues she is a founding member of the Women and Girls in Sport interest group that aims to contribute to greater equality in all aspects of sport.
+Simone has led Australian Research Council funded projects that examine women's and young people's mental health as a sociocultural issue.
+She has published widely on the sociology of health and diverse sport and leisure cultures, including publishing the first academic book on the rise of roller derby in Australia (with Adele Pavlidis), a new book on Feminism and a Vital Politics of Depression and Recovery (2019 with O’Brien and Pavlidis) as well as articles on cycle touring, parkrun inclusion, diverse family participation and the role of active embodiment in mental health.
+Simone is Chair of the Sport and Gender Equity research hub (SAGE) that involves Griffith sport colleagues in researching gender inequity to effect change within and beyond sport.
+She is also an active member and mentor in the Griffith University Gender Equality Network (GERN) and Centre for Social and Cultural Research.

-In 2015 her gender research was internationally recognised through the Shaw-Mannell Award for Leisure Research, University of Waterloo.
-Simone was previously Chair of the Physical Culture, Sport and Health research group at the University of Bath, UK and is a Fellow of the Academy of Social Sciences, UK (2019).
-She supervises PhD students with interests in qualitative methods, feminist and new materialist theories and social change within and beyond sport.
+Simone was previously Chair of the Physical Culture, Sport and Health research group at the University of Bath, UK and was appointed as a Fellow of the Academy of Social Sciences, UK (2019).
+She is also the first Australian recipient of the Shaw-Mannell Award for Leisure Research, University of Waterloo, that recognised her international contribution to gender research in 2015.
+Simone supervises Honours, Masters and PhD students with interests in qualitative methods, feminist and new materialist theories and social change within and beyond sport.
+You can find Simone on Twitter @simonefullagar.

 - Gender inequity in sport and physical culture participation, policy, management, leadership/governance and organisational culture/capacity